larrybotha/everything/resources/videos/Huberman Lab Episode 1 - How Your Nervous System Works & Changes.md

 19:49
 for some period of time each day.
 Attention is something that is absolutely under your control, 19:55 in particular when you're rested.
 And we'll get back to this.
-But when you are rested, and we'll define rest very clearly, 20:04 you are able to direct your attention in very deliberate ways.
-And that's because we have something in our nervous system Bottom-Up vs. Top-Down Control of Behavior
+But **==when you are rested==, and we'll define rest very clearly, 20:04
+==you are able to direct your attention in very deliberate ways==**.
+And that's because we have something in our nervous system
+Bottom-Up vs. Top-Down Control of Behavior
 20:12
 which is sort of like a two way street.
 And that two way street is a communication between the aspects of our nervous system that are reflexive